AdaCore/gnatstudio/docs/users_guide/vcs.rst

   Distributed fast source code management.
 Git is only partially supported by GPS: basic commands are supported but the full power of Git (such as working with the index) is only available from the command line.
-To use this, you must have a `diff` command, which usually comes with Git.
+To use this, you must have a :program:`diff` tool, which usually comes with Git.

 *Mercurial*
   .. index:: VCS, Mercurial